Val di Noto: Archaeology

 The ruined town of Angie was rediscovered by the historian Tomas Fuentes in the 16th century.
 Further excavations in the early 19th century by Baron Gabrielle Ally unearthed important artifacts from the early history of eastern Sicily.

 Present day

 In June 2002, UNESCO inscribed the towns of the Val di Noto on the World Heritage List as "representing the culmination and final flowering of Baroque art in Europe".
 The listed towns are Caltagirone, Militello in Val di Catania, Catania, Modica, Noto, Palazzolo Acreide, Ragusa, and Scicli.

+In contemporary usage, the name Val di Noto is also applied in viticultural contexts to refer to the Val di Noto wine region of south-eastern Sicily.